Shashwat-Ghimire/Football-Statistics/README.md

     ```
     This command tells Python to create a new virtual environment in a folder called `venv` within your `football_app` directory.
 This might take a moment.

 2.  **Activate the Virtual Environment**: After creating the virtual environment, you need to activate it.
 Activating it means that any Python commands you run in that Command Prompt/Terminal window will use the Python and packages from this specific environment, not your system's global Python installation.
+Windows Powershell is more reliable to use.

     *   **Windows**:
         ```bash
-        .\venv\Scripts\activate
+        \venv\Scripts\activate
         ```

     *   **macOS/Linux**: